UCI-CS-175-Cool-Kids-Club/Neat_Fighter/docs/final.md

 ## Approaches

 __High Level__<br>
-Before we go into the nitty gritty just wanted to explain how this is broken down.
-In Part I we explain how we setup our environment and different approaches we used.
-Part II we go into how we trained both of our agents and walk through the code.
-Lets get started.
+Before we go into the nitty gritty, we just want to give a quick overview of the different aspect of our approach

-__Part I__<br>
+*Environment - the arena and our map that we will be training the agents in *Training Procedure - how we train our agents and specifics of the NEAT algorithm *Fitness - what our fitness takes into consideration and its importance in the bigger picture of the NEAT algorithm

+__Environment__<br>
 Environment setup We created our world using Project Malmo we tired running our project on different sized worlds with different setups.

 - _10x10x4 Diamond Block Arena, No Armor_: This was our initial approach we thought if we give our agent a big enough arena.
 Over multiple generations we would clearly see if our agent is learning or not.